cloudflare/json-schema-example-loader/README.md

 ### Usage

-Notice: It includes json-schema-loader in a chain.
+Notice: It includes json-schema-loader (use matching major version) in a chain.

 ```js
 module: {